psuanm5030/beautiful-jekyll/learning.md

 **PROJECT: INVESTIGATE A DATASET**

 This particular project involved a large dataset consisting of turnstile data from New York subways, along with weather information.
 Using NumPy and Pandas, I munged and analyzed the dataset in an effort to answer this question: “Do more people ride the NYC subway when it is raining or when it is not raining?”.
-Check the link below to see the my conclusion!
+Check the link below to see my conclusion!

 [Link to GitHub File](https://github.com/psuanm5030/DA_NanoDegree/blob/master/B_Projects/P2_Analyzing_Subway_Data/P2_Analyzing_Subway_Data.md) (My Project Deliverable)

 ### Data Extraction and Wrangling

 During this course I was exposed to a new technology, MongoDB, a document-based database.
-I learned how to create a functional database by wrangling and cleansing data, then graduating to creating pipelines to functionally query these databases.
+I learned how to create a functional database by wrangling and cleansing data, then graduate to creating pipelines to functionally query these databases.

 **PROJECT: WRANGLE OPENSTREETMAP DATA**

-For this project, I used MongoDB and my learned data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data ([https://www.openstreetmap.org](https://www.openstreetmap.org)) for a part of the world that you care about — which is Pittsburgh, PA!
+For this project, I used MongoDB to assess the quality of the data for validity, accuracy, completeness, and consistency and uniformity, for OpenStreetMap data ([https://www.openstreetmap.org](https://www.openstreetmap.org)) in Pittsburgh, PA (my hometown)!

 [Link to GitHub File](https://github.com/psuanm5030/DA_NanoDegree/blob/master/B_Projects/P3_Data_Wrangling_OpenStreetMap/P3%20-%20Open%20StreetMap%20Project.md) (My Project Deliverable)